arjunswaj/elections/NEWDELHI-GRAPH.md

             * [Bharatiya Janata Party](#bharatiya-janata-party)
             * [Indian National Congress](#indian-national-congress)

-# Analysis of Haryana Assembly Elections October 2024
+# Analysis of New Delhi Assembly Elections February 2025

-The 2024 Haryana Legislative Assembly elections were held in Haryana on 5 October 2024 to elect all 90 members of the Haryana Legislative Assembly ([wiki](https://en.wikipedia.org/wiki/2024_Haryana_Legislative_Assembly_election)).
+The 2025 Delhi Legislative Assembly elections were held in Delhi on 5 February 2025 to elect all 70 members of the Delhi Legislative Assembly.
+The counting of votes and declaration of result took place on 8 February 2025. ([wiki](https://en.wikipedia.org/wiki/2025_Delhi_Legislative_Assembly_election)).

 This page provides the highlights of the results.
-Complete results of the analysis can be seen [here](https://github.com/arjunswaj/elections/tree/haryana-jk-2024/result/Haryana).
+Complete results of the analysis can be seen [here](https://github.com/arjunswaj/elections/tree/delhi-2025/result/NewDelhi).

 ## Analysis
-A total of 1031 candidates contested in the elections and around 1.38 Crores (`13891280`) votes were casted during this period.
+A total of 699 candidates contested in the elections and around 94 Lakhs (`9488376`) votes were casted during this period.

 ### Seats contested by Parties
 ```mermaid